Bullying and Trauma

 Children can bypass a lot of suffering if they learn to trust their heart early on.

-Bill used to say that today’s so-called gurus “make a mountain out of a molehill,” and trusting your heart is surely the essence of all spiritual paths.
-The practice I developed as I went through it is a simple, practical, hands-on way to do that, one that leads you to your innate happiness.
+Although trusting your heart is the essence of all spiritual paths, most gurus seem to complicate it.
+The practice I developed as I lived it is a simple, practical, hands-on way to make friends with your heart, a way that leads you to your innate happiness.
 Bullies, Blaze, and Bravery is the first book in The Magic Heart Series to communicate that practice.

-All spiritual paths lead to the heart, and that's where our power lies.
+All spiritual paths lead to the heart -- that's where our power lies.

 Bullying and other traumas shut it down, causing anxiety and depression.